oz/aguaxaca/README.md

 - [x] if an image is already on the local cache do not "return" it.
 - [ ] cleanup: we'll want to delete images after a couple of weeks or so.
-We could get by with 24h cache, but let's play it safe in case we want to debug stuff.
+We could get by with 24h cache, in theory, but that is a very short notice to start debugging issues.

 ## Text parsing